 Guru921XLL - You have to put the headlight switch on "Auto" and MOVE THE HEADLIGHT LEVER FORWARD to activate automatic high beams.
 The vehicle will switch from low to high beams automatically.
 This fixes the issue.
 I've had my Forester Wilderness for ten days; took a week to figure this out!
 Now it's perfect!

-Guru9FFYZQ answered about a year ago
+Guru9FFYZQ answered 2 years ago

 Truth, Head light has a design flaw, Park in front of the garage with light on, you will see the problem.
 IF THERE IS A DEER IN THE ROAD YOU WILL NOT SEE IT UNTILL ITS TO LATE.

-Guru9FFYZQ answered about a year ago
+Guru9FFYZQ answered 2 years ago

 In court Subaru would be held at fault. but they have a lot of lawyers.